barebox/barebox/Documentation/boards/mxs/Chumby-Falconwing.rst

 ----------------------------------------------------------------

   * Create four primary partitions on the MCI card

     * the first one for the bootlets (about 256 kiB)
     * the second one for the persistant environment (size is up to you, at least 256k)
     * the third one for the kernel (2 MiB ...
 4 MiB in size)
-    * the 4th one for the root filesystem which can fill the rest of the available space
+    * the fourth one for the root filesystem which can fill the rest of the available space

-  * Mark the first partition with the partition ID "53" and copy the bootlets into this partition (currently not part of @b barebox!).
+  * Mark the first partition with the partition ID "53" and copy the bootlets into this partition (currently not part of barebox!).

-  * Copy the default @b barebox environment into the second partition (no filesystem required).
+  * Copy the default barebox environment into the second partition (no filesystem required).

   * Copy the kernel into the third partition (no filesystem required).

-  * Create the root filesystem in the 4th partition.
+  * Create the root filesystem in the fourth partition.
 You may copy an image into this partition or you can do it in the classic way: mkfs on it, mount it and copy all required data and programs into it.